By: Carla Greengrass

 So you’re thinking about quitting.

-Whether it’s a job, a lifestyle, or a relationship—quitting, even when it’s right, is never easy.
-Below is a simple, three-step process that can help you to uncover if it’s time to walk away so you can make a new play.
+Whether it’s a job, a lifestyle, or a relationship—quitting, even when it’s right, is rarely easy.
+Below is a simple, three-step process that can help you to uncover if it’s time to walk away so you can start a new chapter.

 1. Stop Tolerating and Rationalizing